1998ramanpreet/Read-Out-Circuit-for-Biosensors/README.md

   </tr>
 </table>

+We observed that the values of voltage being displayed on the screen (LCD) has a resolution of approximately 4.88mV.
+PAGE 16For the value of reference voltage 5mV, the values of resistances, being displayed on the LCD are close to the applied electrode to a finite range of 1000 ohms after which the deviation is quite large.
+Whereas, as we move in the value of reference voltage= 1.1mV the values are obtained till 2500 ohms, with a slight deviation from the actual values of voltages and resistances.

 ## MOVING TOWARDS BETTER RESOLUTION: LM324

+In order to increase the accuracy of the instrument we use LM324, which is a better amplifier in terms of biasing current.
+Lm324 has biasing current of 45nA, which is much less than that of 100nA of LM358.
+In order to understand the relevance of using different IC, we first need to understand the importance of Biasing Current in an op-amp.
+Importance of Biasing Current:
+One of the golden rules of op amp analysis says this: no current flows into either input terminal.
+This concept is key for analyzing an amplifier's signal gain.
+However, in reality, a small current flows into both inputs to bias the input transistors.
+Unfortunately, this bias current gets converted into a voltage by the circuit's local resistors and amplified right along with the signal.
+The result is an output error in your circuit.
+What can we do about it?
+A clever choice of resistor values can help us cancel most of the output error.
+The remaining error can be adjusted to zero if necessary.
+Hence less is the biasing current, less is the error in readout circuit, and more accurate the instrument is.

 <ul>
   <li>WHY LM324 is better than LM358?<br>
   Lm324 has the biasing current of 45nA whereas the LM358 has the biasing current of 100nA.</li>